mParticle/docs/src/pages/guides/data-master/catalog/index.md

 For data points, the stats view shows two important groups of statistics for a selected date:

 * **Input** stats show how many instances of the event have been received, by platform and channel.
 * **Output** stats show the volume sent to each output, as well as the delta between the number of events received and outgoing messages sent.
-This delta can be useful for troubleshooting, but note that the difference between volume sent and received usually doesn’t indicate a problem.
+This delta can be useful for troubleshooting, but note that the difference between volume sent and received usually doesn't indicate a problem.
 Expansion of eCommerce events can cause multiple messages to be sent to an output for a single event.
 Likewise, filtering or an output partners minimum requirements can cause mParticle not to forward every event we receive.

 ![](/images/data-master-stats-1.png)